ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/ravendb-etl-task.markdown

     * If you need to modify the data that's transferred to the destination side, you should create a companion document in the destination database instead of modifying the data sent directly.
+      **If you modify a document that is loaded by ETL, your modifications will be lost** when the ETL process deletes and loads the updated document in the destination server.
-      The rule is:  **With ETL destination documents, you can look but not touch.**
+      The rule is:  With ETL destination documents, you can look but don't touch.

     * On the other hand, data that is replicated with RavenDB's [External Replication Task](../../../../studio/database/tasks/ongoing-tasks/external-replication-task) does _not_ overwrite existing documents.
       Conflicts are created and handled according to the destination database policy defined.